nothke/shakedown-docs/modding.md

 Using a `SPLATNAME` (custom identifier) allows you to have multiple different splat materials, for example one for the road, one for terrain.

 Surfaces for splat materials are blended by vertex color.
 All properties are linearily interpolated.
 Right now the surface properties are hardcorded.

+[^1]: Note that number ends with a first non-number character, which also includes `.` so if you put it at the end, then a blender copy will make it a `mvbl_m=100.002`, meaning the mass will be `100.002`, so prefer not putting the tag at the end of the name.
+[^2]: You can also override the starting position without changing the map in config by setting `overrideStartingPosition = 1` and providing position and rotation.
+[^3]: You should put the `strt` object a little above the track because the car is centered around its center of mass.
+Putting the car too high will however make it "drop" at start